EliteDangerous/edapi/README.txt

 ==============================================================================
 EDAPI: Elite Dangerous API Tool
-Requires Python 3.4, requests, and TradeDangerous.
+Requires Python 3.4, requests, and Trade Dangerous.
 ==============================================================================
-Automates pulling your profile information from the mobile API, and populating TradeDangerous with station, market, and shipyard data.
+Automates pulling your profile information from the mobile API, and populating Trade Dangerous with station, market, and shipyard data.

 ==============================================================================
 == Command line usage:
 ==============================================================================

-Either place edapi.py in the TradeDangerous root, or tell it where to find TradeDangerous with the --tdpath option.
+Either place edapi.py in the Trade Dangerous root, or tell it where to find Trade Dangerous with the --tdpath option.

 usage: edapi.py [-h] [--version] [--debug] [--import FILE] [--eddn]
                 [--export FILE] [--vars] [--basename BASENAME]